IFHS LogoIrish Family History Society

 Federation of Family History Societies announcements.

-The following announcements received from FFHS relating to British research will of interest to many of our members.
+The following announcements received from FFHS relating to British research will be of interest to many of our members.

 New name and new orders signal UK expansion for Scotland Online